cilly-cli/cilly/README.md

 ### parse()
 The `parse()` method takes the command line arguments (`process.argv`) and parses it to produce the `{args, opts, extra}` objects passed to handlers.

+The `parse()` method calls `onParse()` hooks for all arguments and options immediately as they are parsed.
-The `parse()` method does not call any hooks and does not invoke command handlers, and thus does not require a command handler to be defined.
+It does not call `onProcess()` hooks, validators or command handlers, and thus does not require a command handler to be defined.
 ```typescript
 const cmd = new CliCommand('build')
    .withArguments({ name: 'address' })